Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * When used on its own this reports whether the Z probe is triggered, or gives the Z probe value in some units if the probe generates height values.
 If combined with a Z and P field (example: G31 P312 Z0.7) this will set the Z height to 0.7mm when the Z-probe value reaches 312 when a G28 Z0 (zero Z axis) command is sent.
 The machine will then move a further -0.7mm in Z to place itself at Z = 0.
 This allows non-contact measuring probes to approach but not touch the bed, and for the gap left to be allowed for.
 If the probe is a touch probe and generates a simple 0/1 off/on signal, then G31 Z0.7 will tell the RepRap machine that it is at a height of 0.7mm (as configured by Z0.7 in this example) when the probe is triggered.
 * If you are using the nozzle as a probe (for example with a peizo or switch that the hotend has a travel distance to trigger) then remember the Z offset may need to be negative (ie the probe triggers under Z0)
 * Separate G31 parameters may be defined for different probe types (i.e. 0+4 for switches, 1+2 for IR probes and 3 for alternative sensors).
 To specify which probe you are setting parameters for, send a [M558](/User_manual/Reference/Gcodes/M558){target=_blank} command to select the probe type before sending the G31 command, or use the T parameter.
+* The G31 parameters of each probe can be saved to override-config.g using `M500 P31`.

 ## G32: Run bed.g macro